-- 1 The names and professional domiciles of the persons qualified to exercise the functions of mediator, under the regime of liberal profession, and or in collaboration with the mediation centers, shall be included in the Official Mediation List, in alphabetical order. - 2 The lists are updated annually by dispatch of the Ministry of Justice and published in the Official Bulletin. - 3 Interested parties that meet the requisites foreseen in Article 7 of this Decree-Law, inscribe in the List. - 4 The referred inscription does not give those inscribed the quality of agents, nor does it guarantee the payment of any remuneration fixed by the State. - 5 The Government oversees and regulates the mediators' activity.
+1 - The names and professional domiciles of the persons qualified to exercise the functions of mediator, under the regime of liberal profession, and or in collaboration with the mediation centers, shall be included in the Official Mediation List, in alphabetical order.

+2 - The lists are updated annually by dispatch of the Ministry of Justice and published in the Official Bulletin.

+3 - Inscription in the lists is made by interested parties that meet the requisites foreseen in Article 7 of this Decree-Law.

+4 - The referred inscription does not give those inscribed the quality of agents, nor does it guarantee the payment of any remuneration fixed by the State.

+5 - The Government oversees and regulates the mediators' activity.

-Article 27 Honoraries and Charges
+Article 27 Honoraries and charges

-- 1 Each mediation center shall adopt its own regulation, adjusting, among others, the rules on honoraries and administrative charges. - 2 The mediation charges include the mediation fee, the administrative charges, the mediators' honoraries, the mediators' expenses and the extraordinary expenses. - 3 The charges for mediation are supported by the parts in equal fractions, save for convention to the contrary. - 4 The Government shall establish the maximum amounts of the honoraries and charges to be observed by the mediation centers.
+1 - Each mediation center shall adopt its own Regulation, adjusting, among others, the rules on honoraries and administrative charges according to the rates in effect, published by the Ministry of Justice.

+2 - The mediation charges include the mediation fee, the administrative charges, the mediators' honoraries, the mediators' expenses and the extraordinary expenses.

+3 - The charges for mediation are supported by the parts in equal fractions, save for convention to the contrary.

+4 - The Government shall establish the maximum amounts of the honoraries and charges to be observed by the mediation centers.